-20+ Best Instagram Business Tools
+Top 12 Instagram Business Tools

-Instagram recently announced the addition of business pages, which should be available to Canadians in 2017.
-Its 400 million active users (7 million in Canada) are already proving to be a marketing asset for businesses big and small.
+Instagram‘s 400 million+ active users (well over 7 million in Canada) are proving to be a marketing asset for businesses big and small.
 With the highest engagement rate of all major social networks, brands need to effectively and efficiently reach users with the best Instagram tools for businesses.

 There are Instagram tools for virtually every business need, including selling, marketing, insights and website/mobile integration.
 We’ve compiled a list of the top Instagram business tools to help you take full advantage of the opportunities this hot social media network offers.